Philosophy, Computing, and Artificial Intelligence

 We do not have a clearly understandable answer to this question, and this is a problem.

 We can pass the achievement goal as a query to the KB.
 This would tell us if the propositional content of the goal is a logical consequence of the beliefs in the KB.
-This information might be useful, but it does not show us the thinking in which the fox engages to achievement the achievement goal.
+This information might be useful, but it does not show us the thinking in which the fox engages to achieve the achievement goal.
+We generally have to change the world to achieve our goals.

-So, at this point in our investigation, although the logic programming/agent model as we have supplemented it seems to move toward a promising mechanism for how rational agents get achievement goals in terms of maintenance goals, it does not incorporate the thinking involved in achieving an achievement goal.
+So, at this point in our investigation, although we have a promising model for how rational agents get achievement goals in terms of maintenance goals, our model is incomplete.
+It does not incorporate the thinking involved in achieving an achievement goal.

 What we have Accomplished in this Lecture

 We tried to incorporate the observation-decision-thought-decision-action cycle into the logic programming/agent model.
 This is a step in the right direction, but the model is still clearly much too crude to be a realistic model of the intelligence of a rational agent.
-The model does, though, begin to show how one might use logic to implement the intelligence of a rational agent on a machine.
-Rational agents have beliefs about the world and reason in terms of these beliefs to decide what to do.
+The model does, though, as we have seen, begin to show how one might use logic to implement the intelligence of a rational agent on a machine.
+Rational agents have beliefs about the world and think in terms of these beliefs to decide what to do.
 In terms of the logic programming/agent model, a KB ("knowledge base") is a symbolic structure that represents the agent's beliefs.
-When beliefs in the KB show the agent the world is a certain way in which the agent has interest, the beliefs trigger a maintenance goal.
+When beliefs in the KB show the agent the world is a certain way in which the agent has an interest, the beliefs trigger a maintenance goal.
 The maintenance goal issues in an achievement goal.
-Now we need a mechanism to achieve this achievement goal.
+Now we need what we do not have: the thinking to achieve this achievement goal.

 move on go back